-It’s through SEO content that people grow their inbound traffic.
+It’s through SEO content that Singapore companies grow their inbound traffic.
 It’s what helps them to stay on top of prospects’ minds and establish relationships with them over time.

 Suffice it to say that customer acquisition is now web-centric.
 Potential leads are now turning to search engines, social media, and websites for answers before they can look into any other alternative.
 That explains why SEO content is still one of the most effective ways to grow your web traffic and generate sales.